×

 When we asked people why foreigners move to Portugal, they responded:

 "One major attraction of Portugal for expats is its fantastic Mediterranean climate and beautiful beaches.
 The country offers something for everyone, with vibrant and bustling cities, charming rural towns and villages, and stunning landscapes.
 Portugal is also known for its friendly and welcoming people, offering a rich culture and colourful lifestyle.
 The cost of living in Portugal can also be surprisingly affordable when compared to other Western European countries.
 In addition, the excellent transport network and English taught in many schools make it easy to integrate into Portuguese life.
-Combined, these factors make Portugal an attractive destination for expats," wrote one expat living in Portugal.
+Combined, these factors make Portugal an attractive destination for expats," said one expat.

 How are healthcare services Portugal?